imjoseangel/powerline-k8sstatus/README.md

 },
 ```

-Context names added to the `alert_context` arguments will be outlined in the segment by a different colour.
+Context names added to the `context_alert` arguments will be outlined in the segment by a different colour.

 Reload powerline running `powerline-daemon --replace` to load the new settings.